 Shopping for the right wheelset for your gravel bike needs can be a pretty confusing process.
-The discipline is new enough that many wheelset designers are only just now bringing these products to market.
+Gravel riding is new enough that many wheelset brands are only just now bringing them to market.

 Here are 5 things to know before buying your next gravel bike wheelset.

 It’s only recently that gravel riders have had options when it comes to wheel size.

 Having their roots in drop bar road bikes, gravel bikes began with the traditional road bike configuration of 700c wheels.
 And while 700c size may still be preferable for some gravel bikes, many riders enjoy the benefits 650b wheels offer.